Pence opens presidential bid with broad critiques of Trump over Jan. 6 insurrection and abortion

-“The American people deserve to know on that fateful day, President Trump also demanded I choose between him and our Constitution.
-Now voters will be faced with the same choice,” Pence will say.
-“Anyone who puts themselves over the Constitution should never be president of the United States, and anyone who asks someone else to put them over the Constitution should never be president again.”
+"The American people deserve to know on that fateful day, President Trump also demanded I choose between him and our Constitution.
+Now voters will be faced with the same choice," the excerpts said.
+"Anyone who puts themselves over the Constitution should never be president of the United States, and anyone who asks someone else to put them over the Constitution should never be president again."

 People are also reading…